myreceiptt/nota-markdown/202508/iBLOOMING-Web3-living (1).md

 # Living Document of Web3 Transformation Guidance

-📍 *This document serves as the operational and strategic guide for the Web3 transformation of iBLOOMING & BGC, based on collective discussions held on July 10 & 11, 2025.*
+📍 *This document serves as the operational & strategic guide for the Web3 transformation of iBLOOMING & BGC, based on collective discussions held on July 10 & 11, 2025.*

-It consolidates insights, confirms milestones, and instructs next steps following the meetings on:
+It consolidates insights, confirms milestones, & instructs next steps following the meetings on:

 - [📄 Day 1: 10 July 2025](https://github.com/myreceiptt/nota-markdown/blob/main/202507/iBLOOMING-Web3-Meeting-Day1.md)
 - [📄 Day 2: 11 July 2025](https://github.com/myreceiptt/nota-markdown/blob/main/202508/iBLOOMING-Web3-Meeting-Day2.md)

-It is meant to be always read, discussed, adjusted if needed, and agreed upon by all founders — to be used as the synchronized operational guidance, the living, evolving reference as execution proceeds Web3 transformation of iBLOOMING & BGC.
+It is intended to be read, discussed, adjusted as needed, & agreed upon by all founders — to serve as the synchronized operational guidance & a living, evolving reference as execution proceeds with the Web3 transformation of iBLOOMING & BGC.

 ---

 ## 🔍 CORE CONTEXT

-For the past two years, iBLOOMING (Digital Product Platform) and BGC (Affiliate Marketing/MLM Structure) have been operating in parallel.
+For the past two years, iBLOOMING (Digital Product Platform) & BGC (Affiliate Marketing/MLM Structure) have been operating in parallel.

 🎯 What we now call **ALPHA COIN** has **already been running in action** through BGC’s operational model as a **live simulation**.
 (Source → [Day 2 Summary](https://github.com/myreceiptt/nota-markdown/blob/main/202508/iBLOOMING-Web3-Meeting-Day2.md#-presentation-bgc-marketing-model-by-kk))

-Without declaring it as such, **BGC has effectively implemented Alpha Coin tokenomics**:
+Without declaring it as such, **BGC has effectively implemented ALPHA Coin tokenomics**:

 - **Purchase Credit** = Value Token
 - **Sales Point** = Activity Token / Reward Token
 - **Profit Sharing** = Holding-Based Reward
 - **Cross-App Utility** = Integration with iBLOOMING edu-products / Access to iBLOOMING

-🎯 This means we don’t need to recreate anything — only to reframe, extract insights, and elevate the value logic already active since 2023.
+🎯 This means we don’t need to recreate anything — only to reframe, extract insights, & elevate the value logic already active since 2023.

 ---